 After a disaster recovery specialist designs a plan, it is the job of a disaster recovery engineer to implement the technology.
 These professionals ensure that data protection plans are up-to-date, comprehensive and appropriately installed.
 They work with teams to document disaster recovery infrastructure and provide written instruction of the recovery plan.
 During disaster recovery plan testing, engineers identify gaps, provide support to specialists and troubleshoot disaster recovery plans.
 They provide support around the clock in case of a system malfunction.
 The disaster recovery engineer must send any issues that cannot be solved internally to the system vendor.

 According to the U.S. Bureau of Labor Statistics (BLS), information security analysts are also often responsible for the development and implementation of a company's disaster recovery plan.
-The BLS reported that information security analysts earned an average annual salary of $93,250 in 2015.
-The number of employment opportunities in this field was expected to increase 18% between 2014 and 2024, which is faster than average when compared to all careers (www.bls.gov).
+The BLS reported that information security analysts earned an average annual salary of $102,470 in 2018.
+The number of employment opportunities in this field was expected to increase 32% between 2018 and 2028, which is much faster than average when compared to all careers (www.bls.gov).

 Disaster recovery specialists and engineers share many of the same job requirements.
 They must have an advanced understanding of infrastructure technology and be able to manage server hardware, operating systems, cloud architecture and storage.
 They must be analytical thinkers with strong problem-solving capabilities.
 An understanding of a variety of software is also necessary.
 Disaster recovery specialists and engineers must be able to communicate with a variety of staff members, work in a team environment and convey recovery plans to others.